 zMorgan is an on-chain platform for Securities-Backed crypto Lending.

 Transitioning into the new truly decentralized economy requires replicating trillions of capital into the blockchain.
 Today, over $95 trillion are in the global stock market. zMorgan aims to be the agent that allows stock investors to seamlessly transition into blockchain and replicate their capital.

 Equity holders of public companies can extend their real-world portfolio to crypto markets utilizing and monetizing stocks that are otherwise lying idle, without selling them.

 One of the current emerging trends in finance and blockchain, crypto lending is a form of Decentralized Finance (DeFi) when investors lend crypto or fiat currencies (within Zamzam platform BUSD or USDC are available) to borrowers and receive a reward as interest (crypto dividends in stablecoins $USDZ).
 It is quite similar to P2P lending as it includes three parties – the lender, the borrower, and the lending platform.

 A securities-backed loan is a loan backed by publicly traded securities such as stocks or bonds as collateral.
 A borrower deposits securities into an escrow account, and then, the borrower is able to receive a loan usually in the amount from 50% to 95% of the pledged securities’ market value.
 An available credit limit depends on the specific securities in the portfolio and the level of diversification.
-For example, in traditional finance, usually a borrower who pledges a portfolio of U.S. Treasury notes can receive more funds than a borrower who pledges a portfolio of a single, concentrated stock position.

 A securities-based line of credit helps borrowers to meet their liquidity cash needs by unlocking the value of their investments without selling them.